istaykov/ofcom_broadband/README.md

 * **Policy Impacts:** Initiatives such as the Universal Service Obligation (USO), launched in 2020, correlate with increased focus on underserved areas.
 Legislation and funding have accelerated improvements, particularly in regions previously unable to meet basic speed thresholds.

+* **Geographic Influence: Coastal and island regions face higher deployment costs, resulting in slower progress.
+* Infrastructure Focus: Investments are concentrated in urban areas, creating significant disparities.

+Technological Trends:
+A clear shift toward next-generation broadband (Full Fibre and Gigabit), with slower improvements in older infrastructure like SFBB.

 ### Reccomendations

 * **Infrastructure Investments:** Prioritize underserved regions, particularly rural and island communities, to reduce digital inequality.
 Expand Full Fibre and Gigabit coverage to align with urban availability levels.